clintonn/clintonn.github.io/_posts/2017-04-19-redis-ruby.md

 The why gets us into some very thick weeds.
 [Couchbase][whitepaper], the maker of an open-source document-oriented NoSQL database, has a white paper on why NoSQL databases might be better for certain applications.
 In short:

 1. They're schema-less, which means that your model can expand to fit however many attributes you want instead of sticking to a static schema.
 2. You can store more types of data primitives in NoSQL databases.
-In most cases like Redis, they'll be serialized as a string and cast back when you retrieve it.
+In most cases like Redis, they'll be serialized as a string and can be cast back when you retrieve it.
 3. NoSQL databases work well with [horizontal scaling][horizontal-scaling].
 They're designed to distribute loads between multiple machines more effectively than RDBMS's, which usually opt for vertical scalability.

 There are obviously big discussions out RDBMS and NoSQL DBs that mostly boil down to one question: what are you actually doing with your data?
-If you're just storing it rather than finding relations and doing calculations and joining, you'll want a RDBMS.
-If you just need a document or a store with the ability to save large binary-safe data, then NoSQL might be for you.
+If you're finding relations and doing calculations and joining your data, you'll want a RDBMS.
+If you just need a document-based store with the ability to save large chunks of binary-safe data, then NoSQL might be a better performer.

 In any case, I wasn't out to make any production-scale apps with this database.
 I simply wanted to get to understand how it worked a bit better.